panelatta/cf2md/README.md

 # cf2md
-A Python script written in order to easily obtain the Markdown version of a Codeforces problem description.
+A Codeforces problem crawler which generates the texts and the examples in Markdown.

 ## Requirements